johnpeart/johnpeart.github.io/src/posts/blogpost/2009-12-10-the-challenge-of-student-engagement.md

 ---
 title: The Challenge of Student Engagement

-excerpt: "This speech was delivered in my capacity as a member of NUS’ National Executive Council at the Quality Strategy Network's December 2009 Symposium."
+excerpt: "This speech was delivered in my capacity as a member of NUS’ National Executive Council at the Quality Strategy Network’s December 2009 Symposium."